kimpettersen/angular-node-cv/README.md

 * It forces you to put code where it belongs.
 * You think about dependencies and how complicated you can make any logic less complicated.
-* All of this plays imprtant parts towards more reusable and cleaner code that is a lot easier to maintain and extend.
+* All of this plays important parts towards more reusable and cleaner code that is a lot easier to maintain and extend.

 ##Exmple##

 One thing I noticed during this project, was a very basic thing that *barely anyone* talks about.
 A lot of MV* frameworks out there follow the same pattern.
-Whenever you do a tutorial or read a book, it tells you how to handle a request, fetch some data from a model; somehow manipulate it in the controller, and return the response.
+Whenever you do a tutorial or read a book, it tells you how to handle a request, fetch some data from a data source through a model, somehow manipulate it in the controller, and return the response.

 This approach makes it almost impossible to reuse any manipulation or logic you perform on the data from the model.